 A subsidiary is a corporation (not including a DISC) of which over 50% of the number of shares entitling the holders to vote for the election of directors or trustees is owned by the taxpayer.
+A limited liability company (LLC) which is over 50% owned and has elected to be treated as a corporation for federal tax purposes is a subsidiary.
 The test of ownership is actual beneficial ownership, rather than mere record title as shown by the stock books for the issuing corporation.
 Actual beneficial ownership of stock does not mean indirect ownership or control of a corporation through a corporate structure consisting of several tiers or chains.
-See NYCRR 3-6.2 for additional information.
+See 20 NYCRR 3-6.2 for additional information.

 Subsidiary capital is the corporation's total investment in shares of capital stock of its subsidiaries and the amount of indebtedness owed to the taxpayer by its subsidiaries (whether or not evidenced by written instruments) on which interest is not claimed and deducted by the subsidiary against any tax imposed by Article 9-A, 32, or 33, less liabilities directly or indirectly attributable to subsidiary capital.
+See 20 NYCRR 3-6.3 for additional information.

+Line 3a

-Line 3a - Enter the amount of interest deductions allowed in the computation of entire net income (that is, includable in the amount of Line 4a Worksheet, line E, on page 6 of these instructions) that are directly attributable to combined subsidiary capital (or to income, losses, or gains from combined subsidiary capital).
+Enter the amount of interest deductions allowed in the computation of entire net income (includable in the amount of Worksheet for Line 4a, line E, below) that are directly attributable to combined subsidiary capital (or to income, losses, or gains from combined subsidiary capital).

+Line 3b

-Line 3b - Enter the amount of noninterest deductions allowed in the computation of entire net income (that is, includable in the amount of Line 4b Worksheet, line E, on page 6 of these instructions) that are directly attributable to combined subsidiary capital (or to income, losses, or gains from combined subsidiary capital).
+Enter the amount of noninterest deductions allowed in the computation of entire net income (includable in the amount of Worksheet for line 4b, line E, on page 8) that are directly attributable to combined subsidiary capital (or to income, losses, or gains from combined subsidiary capital).